apinf/apibot-roadmap/README.md

 - Chat environment (to be selected soon)

 ## Long term aim
-Eventually aim is to make generally used API bot that can be integrated to various chat environments why not even IRC.
+Eventually aim is to make generally used API bot that can be integrated to various chat environments such as Slack and HipChat and API management systems such as 3Scale, AWS API management and Azure API management.
+We are not excluding IRC integration either.